Updated January 2018

 The GT version has many bells and whistles not found on the regular City Mini: the all-terrain tires, an adjustable handlebar, extra padded seats that are easy to remove and throw into the wash, and a convenient hand brake on the side.
 The seats themselves are also taller, which will give you longer use as your kids grow older.

 The wheels are 8.5” forever air, foam filled tires, which never need to be pumped yet still feel and ride like air-filled tires.
 This is a major upgrade from the regular City Mini.
 Believe me, not having to pump your stroller tires every month is HUGE.
 It’s always such an annoyance.

-While still not made for jogging (despite the brand name; it’s confusing, I agree), this is a great stroller to take power walking with your girlfriends through the neighborhood.
+While not made for jogging, this is a great stroller to take power walking through the neighborhood.

 The fold is the same as the regular version and the footprint is roughly the same as well.

-Bottom line: “Worth every penny,” the Baby Jogger City Mini GT Double is an amazing, all-terrain, side-by-side that rides over nearly anything, yet still maintains its “mini-ness.”
+Bottom line: “Worth every penny,” the Baby Jogger City Mini GT Double is an amazing, compact all-terrain, double stroller side-by-side that rides over nearly anything, yet still maintains its “mini-ness.”
 We wish it had a larger storage basket, but apart from that, there’s nothing we don’t love!

 Weight: 27 lbs

 This stroller is a good 5 lbs lighter than the aforementioned City Mini GT.
 Don’t get me wrong — we love them both, but this one is a clear winner in the weight department.
-For the lightweigheyness (yes, that’s a word), you’ll pay about $50-$70 more than the CMGT, so…. take all of that into consideration.
-I think the build quality of these 2 strollers is about the same.
+For the light-weighey-ness (yes, that’s a word), you’ll pay about $50-$70 more than you would for the CMGT, so…. take all of that into consideration.
+The build quality of these two strollers is roughly the same.

 Size & Weight